-The Food Pantry is open each day (Monday – Friday) from 11 am to 12 noon.
+The Food Pantry is open each day (Monday – Friday) from 10:45 am to 11:50 am.
 Families seeking food assistance come, check-in and are provided the opportunity to receive a dozen eggs, a half-gallon of milk, meat, fresh bread and produce, and a selection of rice and pasta, cereal, canned vegetables and fruit, tuna and other quality foods to support a healthy diet.
-Families may visit the Food Pantry twice per month, with two weeks between visits.
-On an annual basis this means we will provide food that supports more than 30,000 meals.
+Families may visit the Food Pantry as often as every two weeks.
+On an annual basis this means we will provide food that supports more than 45,000 meals.

 The Food Pantry always welcomes donations of medium size serving containers of the following foods:

 Soups (especially chicken noodle, chicken rice, minestrone, clam chowder)

 Canned Vegetables (particularly spinach, collard greens, green beans, peas and corn)

 Cereals (Cheerios, Corn Flakes, Rice Krispies, Oatmeal in single-serve packets)

 Jellies and Jams